noory007/Library-App/README.md

 ### 6. Security

-- For security, I moved my database to MongoDB Atlas to prevent data loss from local crashes or disconnections.
+- For security purose, firstly my database was in my local computer and I thought that it is not secure my data, then I moved my database to MongoDB Atlas to prevent data loss from local crashes or disconnections.
+Now my data is secure that you can access it from cloud.
 I also added form validation to ensure no blank or incomplete data can be submitted to the database.